ydkb/ydkb.github.io/help/en/ble-series/use-ble.md

 ## Bluetooth name modification

 The name of YDKB BLE series can be modified by yourself.
-Use YDKB Control (for the time only win64 versions are supported), which is included in reflash tool downloaded from ydkb.io.
+Use YDKB Tool (You can [click here to download](https://ydkb.io/YDKBs-reflash.zip), currently only supports Windows and ydkb.io firmware).
 The main points are three:
-  -Choose your own keyboard on the first page
+  - Choose your own keyboard on the first page
-  -Plug in the USB data cable.
-Renaming is only supported in USB mode -Do not open any key test software
+  - Plug in the USB data cable.
+Renaming is only supported in USB mode
+  - Do not open any key test software

 In the Bluetooth settings on the last page, input the name you want, and then click the **Change BLE Name** button.
 Don't disdain this interface being ugly.
 It is for temporarily use.
 Something that can work is better than nothing.